 (c) It is said THAT film violence encourages violent behaviour.

 Note the need for that when the sentence starts with it, and to otherwise.
 The former means report verbs that generally do not allow that (e.g. CRITICISE – see 79.
 Grammar Problems in Quotation Writing) cannot be used after it.
 For more on sentences like (c), see 103.
 Using “it” for a Subsequent Verb.

 Report nouns too can be used without any naming of an originator.
 They might be combined with there is (there is a belief that …; see 161.
 Special Uses of “There” Sentences), or perhaps an adjective indicating agreement or disagreement, such as convincing or naive (see 152.
-Agreeing and Disagreeing in Formal Contexts) – can also be used with a report noun to imply other people.
+Agreeing and Disagreeing in Formal Contexts).
 For example, a convincing case implies that the writer has listened to someone else making the case before agreeing with it.